janus-ssp/janus/docs/api/legacy-rpc-api.md

+# Legacy API

-Simple RPC API to get data from JANUS
+A simple RPC API to get data from JANUS

 Tests
 #####